Community Pharmacy In Health Care Homes Trial Program

 Community Pharmacy Role

 The Community Pharmacy in Health Care Homes Trial Program is an initiative funded under the 6CPA to support the incorporation of medication management planning and programs within Health Care Homes.
-Pharmacies involved in the trial will work in conjunction with the Health Care Home team by delivering patient-centred medication management services until the trials conclusion on 30 June 2021.
+Pharmacies involved in the trial will work in conjunction with the Health Care Home team by delivering patient-centred medication management services until the trial’s conclusion.

 Patients are enrolled to the Health Care Homes model of care by their general practitioner or Aboriginal Community Coordinated Health Service (ACCHS).
 An invitation will be sent from the patient’s care coordinator to the patient’s nominated pharmacy.